 Finally we find the weather, but at what price!
 636km of road, this seems reasonable for a stage.
 But what we did not know when buying our open bus ticket:

 - Hoi An - Dalat is actually a Hoi An / Nha Trang then Nha Trang / Dalat

-Joking aside, Dalat is very nice because even though this city is in tropical latitudes, it is located 1500m altitude!
+Joking aside, Dalat is very nice because even though this city is in tropical latitudes, it is 1500m altitude!
 This prevents temperatures from rising too high and allows locals to grow a lot of fruits, vegetables and flowers that would not grow in the plains.
-We also understand a little better why the French settlers had established the capital of Indochina in Dalat, much more cooler than Saigon, Hanoi, Nha Trang, Da Nang and other major cities of the country lying in plain or seaside with high temperatures.
+We also understand a little better why the French settlers had established the capital of Indochina in Dalat, much more bearable than Saigon, Hanoi, Nha Trang, Da Nang and other major cities of the country lying in plain or seaside with stifling temperatures.

 The next day we booked a tour "cultural and tradition" and we were not disappointed with the program:

 - Visit the old Dalat railway station, dating from the French colonial era.

 - Visit Elephant Waterfall, a beautiful waterfall but without much interest apart from climbing to reach the bottom!
 Manu will stop at two rock jumps!